rarisenpai/ai-memory-sdk/docs/tutorial.md

 This guide walks through the core concepts and end‑to‑end usage of the AI Memory SDK in both Python and TypeScript.
 You will learn how to:

-- Model “context” (what the SDK learns for)
+- Model “subject” (what the SDK learns for)
 - Create and manage labeled blocks of memory (e.g., human, summary, preferences)
 - Add messages with the unified API and wait for learning to complete
 - Search past messages with semantic search